after emin: photos of young british artists’ beds

 Liam Fallon, b.
 1995

-Focusing on queer culture through blocky, colourful installations and sculptures.
+Focusing on queer culture through blocky, colorful installations and sculptures.

 “For as long as I can remember, I was always fascinated by Tracey Emin’s My Bed, but I could never quite determine what aspect intrigued me.
 I was sure that a little bit of life experience would provide a window into understanding it and recently I got that chance.
 Occasionally, someone comes into your life and for a limited amount of time, your living space is transformed into more than just a living space.”